ideos/gloe/docs/source/getting-started/conditional-flows.md

 # Conditional Flows

 Often you need to write a flow with some conditions.
-For example, suppose you need to send an especific email to administrator users and another email to non-administrator users:
+For example, suppose you need to send a specific email to administrator users and another email to non-administrator users:

 ```python
 from gloe.conditional import condition